syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Customization.md

 ## Corner radius

-The segmented control provides corner radius support for control, each segment items and selected segment item.
+The segmented control provides corner radius support to control, each segment item and selected segment item.

 ### Control radius

-The segmented control also handles corner radius for border line of the whole control using `CornerRadius` property.
+The segmented control also handles corner radius for border line of the whole control using the `CornerRadius` property.

 {% highlight c# %}